Start here

 What I build

-Three concurrent Principal-tier roles: Co-founder & CTO at Wedi Pay (agentic cross-border payments), Senior ML/AI Lead at Stimulus (governed agentic procurement), and Data Architect at TEAM International.
-On the substrate side: the Rust Agent OS stack — Life, Symphony, the control metalayer, and the RCS paper series.
+AI Lead at Stimulus (governed agentic procurement) and Data Architect at TEAM International; previously Co-founder & CTO at Wedi Pay (agentic cross-border payments, 2024–2026).
+On the substrate side: the Rust Agent OS stack — Life, Symphony, the control metalayer, bstack + broomva/skills, and the RCS paper series.

 Why it matters